k-box/k-box/docs/user/documents/type-detection.md

 ## Document Type

 Each file is assigned a document type.
-The document type is a generic categorization of the documents created for filtering and identification purposes.
+The document type is a generic categorization of the documents created for filtering and description purposes.

 This is usually a word describing in a generic way what the document is about, e.g. image, video...